BramComyn/safeguard-fetch/etc/content-length-considerations-updated-2024-09-06.md

 ### cURL-HTTP/2.0

+- small difference: crashes
-Small difference: crashes
+- large difference: crashes
-Large difference: crashes
+- infinite difference: crashes, and crashes my server too
-infinite difference: crashes, and crashes my server too no content length finite: works like a charm no content length infinite: infinite data, works like a charm no difference: works like a charm.
+- no content length finite: works like a charm
+- no content length infinite: infinite data, works like a charm
+- no difference: works like a charm.

 ## Node.js